IBM/cp4ba-client-onboarding-scenario/23.0.2/StarterDeploymentViaJob_Advanced.md

       > [!TIP]
       >
-      > The ConfigMap named `client-onboarding-information` will only be deleted when `cleanupClientOnboardingScenario` is set to true.
+      > The ConfigMap named `000-client-onboarding-information` will only be deleted when `cleanupClientOnboardingScenario` is set to true.

    2. In case you want to follow the execution of the Client Onboarding scenario undeployment in detail, click on the **Pods** tab.
       <img src="images\ocp-undeploy-job-created-pods.jpg" />